Track & Field Head Coach: Amy Posner Wolff

 Track & Field Head Coach: Stacy Edwards

-Stacy is in his fifth season with the Mercer Island Track program and his ninth year with MIHS Athletics.
+Stacy is in his sixth season with the Mercer Island Track program and his tenth year with MIHS Athletics.
 Stacy is currently and assistant coach with the Mercer Island Boys Basketball team and spent six years coaching in the Girls program.
 Prior to joining Mercer Island athletics, Stacy coached multiple sports at the middle and high school levels, in addition to high level football coaching at the University of Montana and various Arena Football teams across the country.

 Stacy has extensive athletic experience, competing in high school basketball, football, and track and field at Pasco High School.
 After high school, he went on to compete in track & field and play football collegiately at The University of Montana.
 After college, Stacy played professional football in the CFL, AFL and IFL.
 He also has extensive officiating experience in both basketball and football.